Cold molecules in HI 21cm absorbers across redshifts 0.1-4: Results

 We compute L$^\prime_{CO}$, the CO luminosity in units of K \kms pc$^2$, with the integrated emission in the beam.
 This CO luminosity is given by

-where $S_{CO}dV$ is the integrated flux in Jy \kms\,, $\nu_{rest}$ the rest frequency in GHz, and $D_L$ the luminosity distance in Mpc.
+where $S_{CO}dV$ is the integrated flux in Jy \kms\,, $\nu_{rest}$ is the rest frequency in GHz, and $D_L$ is the luminosity distance in megaparsecs.
 Under the assumption of a standard CO-to-H$_2$ conversion factor \citep{Bolatto2013}, we compute the H$_2$ mass using M$_{\rm H_2} = \alpha$ L'$_{\rm CO}$, with $\alpha=4.36$ M$_\odot$ (K \kms\, pc$^2$)$^{-1}$.
+We use a constant conversion factor for the sake of comparison, although the factor could depend on the starbursting character and on the metallicity of galaxies, but we have no information about them.
 The observation of the fundamental CO(1-0) line is the best measure of the total \hh\, mass.
-To convert the CO luminosities measured at $J$-level higher than one, we adopted the $R_{1J} = T_1/T_J$ ratios from \citet{Tacconi2018}, i.e. $R_{12} = 1.16$, $R_{13} = 1.8$, $R_{15} = 2.9$.
+To convert the CO luminosities measured at a $J$-level of higher than one, we adopted the $R_{1J} = T_1/T_J$ ratios from several works in the literature \citep[e.g.][]{Weiss2007,Dannerbauer2009,Tacconi2018}, i.e. $R_{12} = 1.16$, $R_{13} = 1.8$, $R_{15} = 2.9$.
 The molecular gas mass estimates for eight detections are presented in Table~\ref{tab:emassoc}.